 Investigators and Laboratories Available to T35 Trainees

-Research focuses on quantifying the aspects of perception, cognition, and linguistic knowledge that limit speech recognition in listeners with cochlear implants.
+(In-person or remote training available) Research in this lab focuses on quantifying the aspects of perception and cognition that limit speech recognition in listeners with cochlear implants.

-Research in this lab focuses on development of the perceptual and linguistic mechanisms underlying adults and children’s ability to use visual speech to compensate for noisy listening environments.
-Current research is also examining the effects of hearing aid compression on the temporal characteristics of audiovisual speech.
+(Remote training only) Research in this lab focuses on development of the perceptual and linguistic mechanisms underlying adults and children’s ability to use visual speech to compensate for noisy listening environments.
+Current research is also examining children's ability to understand speech with different types of face masks.

 (In-person or remote training available) This research lab studies the development of auditory behavior in children with normal hearing and children with hearing loss, with a focus on understanding how infants and children hear and process target sounds in the presence of competing background sounds.